McMaster to host sports, athletes as part of 2017 North American Indigenous Games

 The 2017 Games will be the first to be hosted in the eastern region of North America, and the first time the Games will be held east of the prairies within Canada.

 The Games will provide Indigenous youth the opportunity to showcase their athletic achievements and cultural heritage, in Canada’s largest city and surrounding regions, under a significant international spotlight.

 The City of Hamilton and McMaster University have a tradition of excellence hosting major sporting events.
 Both entities were significant players in staging soccer during the 2015 Toronto Pan Am and Parapan Am Games.

-The five sport competitions to be held in the Greater Hamilton Area include:
+The four sport competitions to be held in the Greater Hamilton Area include:

 - 3-D Archery (Hamilton Angling and Hunting Association)